 (4) Standard sound sources (acoustic calibrators and piston phones) used for field performance checks must meet or exceed the relevant requirements of AS IEC 60942-2004 Electroacoustics-Sound calibrators, for class 1 or class 2 sound sources, as the case requires.

+[Clause 1 inserted in Gazette 5 Dec 2013 p.
+5720-1.]

 2. Calibration of sound measuring equipment

 (1) In this clause —